byuflowlab/Aeroelasticity.jl/docs/src/guide.md

 nothing #hide
 ```

 In this guide we introduce you to the basic functionality of this package in a step by step manner.
 This is a good starting point for learning about how to use this package.
-For more details about how to use a particular model or combination models, refer to the model documentation.
+For more details about how to use a particular model and/or coupling, refer to the documentation for the model and/or coupling.
 For more examples of how to use this package see the [examples](@ref Examples).

 ```@contents
 Pages = ["library.md"]